St. John’s is situated in the scattered village of Wotton, standing proudly

 Rosie Francis Hon.
 Treasurer

 We are a church that does not discriminate, on any level, on grounds of economic power, gender, mental health, physical ability, race, or sexuality.

 We believe in a Church which welcomes and serves all people in the name of Jesus Christ; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows all people to grasp how wide and long and high and deep is the love of Jesus Christ.

 We are part of the Church of England and the worldwide Anglican Communion.

-Our diocese straddles the North Downs, from tiny rural communities to the busy commuter towns, with areas of challenging social depravation and great affluence in sharp contrast.
+Our diocese straddles the North Downs, from tiny rural communities to the busy commuter towns, with areas of challenging social deprivation and great affluence in sharp contrast.

 Guildford is one of 41 dioceses which cover the whole of England.
-We have 162 parishes, 82 church schools and several hundred social and community projects, and our area includes two-thirds of Surrey (including Egham, Banstead, Dorking and Farnham), parts of North East Hampshire (including Farnborough and Aldershot) one parish each in Sussex, and one in Greater London.
+We have 162 parishes, 82 church schools, including Surrey Hills All Saints https://www.surreyhillsprimaryschool.org.uk and several hundred social and community projects, and our area includes two-thirds of Surrey (including Egham, Banstead, Dorking and Farnham), parts of North East Hampshire (including Farnborough and Aldershot) one parish each in Sussex, and one in Greater London.